How to Outsource Manufacturing to China?

 4. – China’s infrastructure and its network of service providers are unparalleled in Asia.

-3 Fatal Mistakes That Will Hurt Your Ability to Effectively Manufacture a Product in China
+3 Fatal Mistakes That Will Hurt Your Ability to Effectively Manufacture a Product in China:

 This section could be titled “The domino effect of manufacturing products in China.”
 Making 2 or 3 critical mistakes at the beginning of getting a product manufactured in China can often lead to a host of other serious problems.
 I recently looked at the millions of dollars wasted on Coolest Cooler, a Kickstarter project that failed miserably.